toopher/toopher.github.io/_posts/2013-07-12-enabling-travis-ci-for-toopher-libraries.md

   - [Bamboo](http://www.atlassian.com/software/bamboo/overview) by Atlassian - Well liked by a couple people I know at Atlassian shops.
 We are using a couple Atlassian products, so Bamboo would integrate easily.
 As with other Atlassian products the OnDemand version costs about $10/month.
   - [Drone.io](https://drone.io) - This looks like Travis CI for business (instead of open source).
 They support Bitbucket and GitHub.
-At $25/mo, I think Bamboo is cheaper and more widely used.
+At $25/mo, Bamboo is cheaper and it's more widely used.
   - [Travis CI](https://travis-ci.org/) - Travis CI Pro should be out anytime now.
-Rumor has it, Travis will support private repos soon, although it's only for GitHub (for now).
+Rumor has it, Travis will support private repos then, although it's only for GitHub (for now).
 Free for public GitHub repos.

 ## Your turn